 At the heart of Dragonlance lies the world of Krynn.
 It’s a realm where gods walk amongst mortals, where ancient dragons soar the skies, and where heroes are forged amidst adversity:

-- Races and Cultures: Beyond humans, Ansalon is home to the Silvanesti and Qualinesti elves, the mountain and hill dwarves, kender (a race unique to Dragonlance), and many more.
-Each race brings a tapestry of cultures, histories, and aspirations to Krynn’s narrative.
+Races and Cultures: Beyond humans, Ansalon is home to the Silvanesti and Qualinesti elves, the mountain and hill dwarves, kender (a race unique to Dragonlance), and many more.
+Each race brings many cultures, histories, and aspirations to Krynn’s narrative.

 Chronicles of Heroism